Accessibility of Government Premises, Facilities and Services

 Barrier-free facilities of the Labour and Welfare Bureau’s offices are as follows –

-List of barrier-free facilities at the Labour and Welfare Bureau’s offices
+List of barrier-free facilities of the Labour and Welfare Bureau’s offices in the Central Government Offices at Tim Mei Avenue

 Should you have any enquiries or comments on the accessibility of our premises, facilities and services, please contact our Access Co-ordinator, Access Officers and Deputy Access Officers as follows –